 What will happen next?

-- We will send you a letter acknowledging receipt of your complaint within three days of us receiving the complaint, enclosing a copy of this procedure.
+- We will send you a letter acknowledging receipt of your complaint within three days of us receiving your complaint, enclosing this procedure.

 - We will then investigate your complaint.
-This will normally involve passing your complaint to our Client Care Manager (Currently Geoffrey Rees), who will review your matter file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to our Client Care Partner, Paul Bevan, who will review the file and speak to the member of staff who acted for you.

-- The client care manager will then invite you to a meeting to discuss and hopefully resolve your complaint.
-He will do this within 14 days of sending you the acknowledgment letter.
+- Paul Bevan will then write to you, setting out our response and inviting you to reply or to a meeting to discuss the matter further, in an attempt to resolve your complaint.
+He will do this within 21 days of sending you the acknowledgment letter.

-- Within three days of meeting, if we have not been able to resolve the matter, we will write to you to confirm what took place and any proposed solution.
+- Within 5 working days of receiving your response or of the meeting, if we have not been able to resolve the matter, Paul Bevan will write to you to confirm what took place and any proposed solution.

-- At this stage, if you are still not satisfied, you should contact us again and we will arrange for someone unconnected with the matter at the firm to review the decision.
+- At this stage, if you are still not satisfied, you should contact us again to inform us of your position and any proposals that you may have.

-- We will write to you with 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.
+- We will write to you with 14 days of receiving your reply/proposals, confirming our final position on your complaint and explaining our reasons.

-- If you are still not satisfied, you can then contact the legal Ombudsman no later than six months from the date of our final response or twelve months after becoming aware of the problem their contact details are:
+- If you are still not satisfied, you can then contact the legal Ombudsman.
+This must be done no later 6 months from the date of our final response or 12 months after you becoming aware of the problem.
+The contact details are: